MARs: Multi-view Attention Regularizations

 MARs can also converge challenging data, where traditional methods fail:

-During training, MARs (bottom) leads to greater stability and faster, more uniform convergence against rotational equivarant and spatial attention layers (RIC CA, top):
+During training, MARs (bottom) leads to greater stability and faster, more uniform convergence against rotational equivariant and spatial attention layers (RIC CA, top):

 Training Evolution

-Attention alignment evolution during training for MARs (bottom row) against rotational equivarant and spatial attention layers (RIC CA, top row) for Mars Crater (left), Moon Crater (middle), and Earth Stadium (right) features.
+Attention alignment evolution during training for MARs (bottom row) against rotational equivariant and spatial attention layers (RIC CA, top row) for Mars Crater (left), Moon Crater (middle), and Earth Stadium (right) features.

 Poster